 “Who are you?”
 The General wanted to freeze her with terror, he wanted to ensure that she knew just how much trouble she was in for raining on his parade.

 “I… uh … I’m the transcriptionist?”
-She hesitantly handed the folded printout to him, while trying to avoid his icy stare.
-She tapped the printout.
+She hesitantly tapped the printout.
 “I think we failed.”

-He snatched the papers from her hand, refusing to break eye contact, to look at the transcripts.
+He snatched the papers from her hand, refusing to break eye contact,his icy stare willing her to disappear.

-But the temperature drop in the room was real, and sudden; the lights dimming noticeably; shivering and clouds of expelled breath immediately visible everywhere; looks of panic on the otherwise controlled visages of the armed servicemen standing at the entrance.
+But the temperature drop in the room was real, and sudden; the lights dimming noticeably; shivering and clouds of expelled breath broke out everywhere.

 The voice that spoke was sonorous; soul-penetrating in a way that the General could only dream his would ever be.